Control-D-Inc/ctrld/docs/config.md

 ### dns_watchdog_enabled
 Checking DNS changes to network interfaces and reverting to ctrld's own settings.

-The DNS watchdog process only runs on Windows and MacOS.
+The DNS watchdog process only runs on Windows and MacOS, while in `--cd` mode.

 - Type: boolean
 - Required: no